gm61091/javascript-practice/DOM_Review.md

 2. Retrieve the value entered in `nameInput` and store it in a variable called `name`.
 3. Select the input element with the ID "emailInput" and store it in a variable called `emailInput`.
 4. Set the value of `emailInput` to "example@example.com".

+Document Object Model (DOM) in JavaScript Study Sheet
+1. What is the DOM?
+The Document Object Model (DOM) is a programming interface for web documents.
+It represents the structure of a document as a tree of objects, where each object corresponds to an element in the HTML document.
+2. DOM Elements:
+Nodes:

+Nodes are the building blocks of the DOM.
+Types of nodes: Element nodes, Attribute nodes, Text nodes, etc.
+Element Nodes:

+Represent HTML elements.
+Access using methods like getElementById, getElementsByTagName, getElementsByClassName, querySelector, etc.
+3. Accessing and Modifying Elements:
+Selecting Elements:

+document.getElementById(id)
+document.getElementsByTagName(tagName)
+document.getElementsByClassName(className)
+document.querySelector(selector)
+Modifying Elements:

+element.innerHTML: Gets or sets the HTML content of an element. element.textContent: Gets or sets the text content of an element. element.setAttribute(name, value): Sets the value of an attribute. element.style.property: Access and modify the inline style of an element.
+4. Manipulating Classes:
+element.classList.add(className): Adds a class to an element. element.classList.remove(className): Removes a class from an element. element.classList.toggle(className): Toggles a class on/off. element.classList.contains(className): Checks if an element has a specific class.
+5. Traversing the DOM:
+Parent, Child, and Sibling Nodes:
+parentNode: Access the parent node of an element.
+childNodes: Access the child nodes of an element. nextSibling, previousSibling: Access the next or previous sibling of an element.
+6. Creating and Deleting Elements: document.createElement(tagName): Creates a new element. parentNode.appendChild(newNode): Appends a child node to a parent node. parentNode.removeChild(childNode): Removes a child node from a parent node.
+7. Events and Event Handling:
+Event Types:

+Common events: click, mouseover, mouseout, keydown, keyup, etc.
+Event Handling:

+element.addEventListener(eventType, callback): Adds an event listener to an element. event.stopPropagation(): Stops the event from propagating to parent elements. event.preventDefault(): Prevents the default behavior of an event.
+8. Window Object:
+window.document: Reference to the DOM document. window.innerWidth, window.innerHeight: Dimensions of the browser window. window.location: Information about the current URL.
+9. Asynchronous Operations:
+setTimeout and setInterval:

+setTimeout(callback, time): Executes a function after a specified time. setInterval(callback, time): Repeatedly executes a function at specified intervals.
+AJAX and Fetch API:

+fetch(url): Initiates a request to a specified URL.
+Handles responses using promises.
+10. Cross-Browser Compatibility:
+Be aware of browser differences and use feature detection or polyfills when necessary.
+Practice and Examples:
+Practice manipulating elements and responding to events using the DOM.
+Create small projects to solidify your understanding of DOM manipulation.
+Explore real-world scenarios and challenges to enhance your skills. -->